Fictive Reality

 Defining the Look-and-Feel

-Establishing a company branding is extremely important as it saves a lot of time down the road if the right values and tone of voice is conveyed correctly early on.
-Since the company lacked a clear vision and hadn't fully defined their product at the start of my employment, I went through a lot of design research and work before sinking my teeth into the visual part.
-Defining user flows and journeys, empathising with users, having workshops with internal stakeholders, and more were imperative to be able to create a design language that the owners could be proud of.
-Since the product that was being developed was a learning program, the main wishes from stakeholders was to have a visual identity that was vibrant and soft in order to compensate for the boring aspects of the product.
-As Don Norman so beautifully stated: "Attractive things work better".
+Establishing a strong company branding early is crucial, as it saves time later when values and tone of voice are clearly defined.
+When I joined, the company lacked a clear vision and had not fully defined its product, so I focused first on design research before tackling the visual elements.
+Mapping user flows and journeys, empathizing with users, and running workshops with stakeholders were all essential to creating a design language the owners could be proud of.
+Since the product was a learning program, stakeholders wanted a visual identity that was vibrant and soft, balancing the more serious aspects of the content.
+As Don Norman said, “Attractive things work better.”

 A snippet of the design system and UI guidelines created for Fictive Reality.